BetterTherapy/BetterTherapy-Subnet/README.md

 ## Introduction

 **BetterTherapy Subnet** is a decentralized protocol for deploying personalized **AI Doctor Twins**.
-Each twin represents a real-world, licensed expert (e.g., Dr. Indra Gurung), fine-tuned with domain-specific expertise to provide high-quality health insights to users.
+Each twin represents a real-world, licensed expert (e.g., Dr.Gurung), fine-tuned with domain-specific expertise to provide high-quality health insights to users.

 This subnet uses Bittensor’s infrastructure to incentivize the best-performing agents, validators, and contributors with TAO.